DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 could evoke feelings of intimacy that lead to conversation about sex more quickly.
 The topic is certainly a part of contemporary dating experiences, and sexual practices within relationships could be influenced by online dating culture.
-“In online life, the pace of relationships speeds up.
+"In online life, the pace of relationships speeds up.
 One quickly moves from infatuation to disillusionment and back.
-And the moment one grows even slightly bored, there is easy access to someone new”[^17_Lindsay_35] People already use online space to find casual sex, but in the near future I wonder how as users we will keep casual sexual networks separate from dating relationship networks.
+And the moment one grows even slightly bored, there is easy access to someone new"[^17_Lindsay_35] People already use online space to find casual sex, but in the near future I wonder how as users we will keep casual sexual networks separate from dating relationship networks.
 In my own experience the boundaries between these two spaces is already